 The Biewer Terrier originated in Hunstruck, Germany on January 20th, 1984 after two Yorkshire Terriers with recessive piebald genes were bred by Gertrud and Werner Biewer.
 Both Gertrud and Werner Biewer were passionate Yorkshire Terrier lovers, who raised and bred them for 20 years, and only stumbled upon the Biewer Terrier breed after noticing the recessive piebald gene their Yorkshire inherited.

 In Germany, the Biewer Terrier breed fell in popularity by the year 2000, and the number of breeders dropped significantly.
 However, the breed enjoyed renewed popularity once these dogs were brought to America.
-A few years later in 2014, the American Kennel Club recognized the Biewer Terrier as a breed.
+A few years later in 2014, the American Kennel Club (AKC) inducted the Biewer Terrier into their Foundation Stock Service.
+In 2021, the AKC recognized the Biewer Terrier as a full, pure breed in the Toy Group.

 If you are interested in this wonderful breed, consider adoption by checking your local shelters or breed-specific rescues because all dogs deserve a loving home.